photo from AFR 64-4, Figure 19-15, page 189

 Projects such as this water filter can also make for great fun on family outings and camping trips.
 Again, ensure that the water is PURIFIED before drinking it, and experiment with filters such as this one to improve the look and taste.

-Anyone have experience with filters similar to this one?
+Anyone have experience with improvised water filters similar to this one?